digitalcredentials/docs/deployment-guide/DCCDeploymentGuide.md

 dcc-signer-1       | POST /instance/test/credentials/sign 200 60.371 ms - 1699
 ```

-2. Now open up another terminal window and issue a credential by pasting this at the prompt and hitting return:
+2. Once that's started up, open another terminal window and issue a credential by pasting this at the prompt and hitting return:

 <details>
 <summary>Show code</summary>